Wilton First-Degree Assault Lawyer

 However, the individual does not need to intend to cause harm, but must be acting reckless enough and must show a tremendous lack of regard for danger caused to others.

-Because the state of mind is a key element of a Wilton Connecticut first-degree assault arrest, it is essential to ensure that the facts that could demonstrate such intent or the lack thereof are fully investigated and presented to the court in the most favorable light by a Wilton first-degree assault lawyer.
+Because the state of mind is a key element of a Wilton Connecticut first-degree assault arrest, it is essential to ensure that the facts that could demonstrate such intent or the lack thereof are fully investigated and presented to the court in the most favorable light by a skilled attorney.

 Stiff Jail Penalties for a Wilton Connecticut Assault Arrest